FDA seeks probe into its talks with Biogen before Alzheimer's drug approval - News Break

 FDA seeks probe into its talks with Biogen before Alzheimer's drug approval

-July 9 (Reuters) - The U.S. Food and Drug Administration on Friday called for an independent federal probe into its representatives' interactions with Biogen Inc (BIIB.O) that led to approval of the company's Alzheimer's disease drug last month.
+(Reuters) - The U.S. Food and Drug Administration on Friday called for an independent federal probe into its representatives’ interactions with Biogen Inc that led to approval of the company’s Alzheimer’s disease drug last month.

 The drugmaker’s shares closed down 3% after the agency’s acting commissioner Janet Woodcock asked the Office of the Inspector General at the Department of Health and Human Services to probe if the talks were inconsistent with the regulator’s policies.